 What this is

-This is Japan's first major exhibition dedicated to Gustavsberg, the Swedish pottery manufacturer marking its 200th anniversary since its 1825 founding.
-The exhibition presents approximately 300 works on loan from the Swedish National Museum, spanning two centuries of ceramic design and production.
-It features iconic pieces by celebrated designers including Lisa Larson, Wilhelm Kåge, Stig Lindberg, and Karin Björquist.
-The show explores Gustavsberg's core design philosophy of 'beauty for all' and 'beautiful everyday objects,' demonstrating how Swedish modernist principles influenced tableware and domestic aesthetics worldwide.
+This is Japan's first major exhibition dedicated to Gustavsberg, the legendary Swedish pottery manufacturer celebrating its 200th anniversary since its founding in 1825.
+Approximately 300 works on loan from the Swedish National Museum trace two centuries of ceramic design and production, making this a rare and historically significant survey.
+The show spotlights iconic pieces by celebrated designers including Lisa Larson, Wilhelm Kåge, Stig Lindberg, and Karin Björquist.
+Central to the exhibition is Gustavsberg's enduring design philosophy of 'beauty for all' and 'beautiful everyday objects,' illustrating how Swedish modernist principles shaped domestic aesthetics and tableware culture worldwide.
+For Japanese audiences, this marks an unprecedented opportunity to encounter the full arc of Gustavsberg's creative legacy in one place.

 Who should go

-Design enthusiasts, ceramics collectors, and anyone interested in Scandinavian modernism will find this comprehensive survey rewarding.
-The exhibition appeals to both casual admirers of Lisa Larson's whimsical animal figurines and serious students of mid-century design history.
-The atmosphere is educational and contemplative, suited for those who appreciate the intersection of functional craft and artistic expression.
-Check exhibition hours in advance as Japanese museums often have irregular closing days.
+Design enthusiasts, ceramics collectors, and anyone drawn to Scandinavian modernism will find this comprehensive survey deeply rewarding.
+The exhibition speaks equally to casual admirers of Lisa Larson's beloved whimsical animal figurines and to serious students of mid-century design history.
+The atmosphere is educational and contemplative, making it well suited to those who appreciate the intersection of functional craft and artistic expression.
+Couples, solo visitors, and design-minded travelers looking for a culturally enriching afternoon in Shizuoka will feel at home here.
+Check the museum's official website in advance, as Japanese museums often observe irregular closing days mid-week.

 This event was sourced and translated from Japanese by What's On Japan.
 Details may change — verify with the official source before attending.